What are the benefits of baby massage?

 The move: Stroke downwards over the tummy area just from the bottom of the ribs to the thighs.
 Do the right side, then the left and repeat six times.

-Good for: this will help soothe colic by relaxing the intestines.
+Good for: this baby tummy massage is great for colic, helping soothe colic by relaxing your baby's intestines.